nsbajaj/BTS630_Project/README.md

  * Sign out functionality works
  * Database created and stores the user information
  * Successfully sends out a welcome email to new registered users -- using Mailhog

+## Iteration 2 Tasks
+### To do:
+ * Assigning permission from database, rather doing it proagrammatically
+ * Forgot Password feature will be available
+ * Javascript Velidation for forms
+ * All the user will be able to manage their accounts
+ * Adding Product (for seller & admin), Approving Product (for admin) and Viewing Product (for buyers) features will be available